OttieOtter

 Hale Lake Fishing Pier

-After hiking the White Oak and Red Buckeye trails, we concluded our day of hiking with the 1.9 mile Hale Lake Loop trail, and a visit to the Hale Lake fishing pier (above - lower right).
+After hiking the White Oak and Red Buckeye trails, we hiked the 1.9-mile Hale Lake Loop trail and the Hale Lake fishing pier (above - lower right).

 George Observatory

 Saturday, after sundown, we paid a visit to the George Observatory to get a chance to view the night sky through at least one of their three telescopes (14", 18" and 36").
-At the time of our visit, the planet Jupiter was clearly visible.
-We were able to see Jupiter's cloud bands and several of Jupiter's moons.
-Later in the evening, we saw the Orion Nebula on one of several smaller privately owned telescopes that were provided by local astronomers.
+At the time of our visit, the planet Jupiter was visible.
+We saw Jupiter's cloud bands and several of Jupiter's moons.
+Later in the evening, we saw the Orion Nebula on one of several smaller privately owned telescopes provided by local astronomers.

 Brazos Bend George Observatory Telescopes